 For Those Who Celebrate Christmas and Want to Believe Their Families Are OK

-This Christmas Eve, a year that will be unforgettable for all the wrong reasons draws nearer to a close on its own terms, offering only a trademark lack of mercy.
+This Christmas Eve, a year that will be unforgettable for all the wrong reasons draws nearer to a close on its own terms with its trademark lack of mercy.
 The pandemic’s toll in lives should be enough: well over 300,000 American souls gone and counting, with over 1.7 million lost worldwide.
 But the collective psyche of the living is cracked with anxiety as well as grief, as a celebratory time of year transforms into a nightmare of vulnerability, need, fevered wishes and the punishment of unmet expectations.

 For every family member who summons courage and insists, not without admirable determination, that there must be a way to gather in person safely (or at least, safely enough), there is another who collapses with fraught exhaustion at the request and the mere thought of trying.